Scan to download

 Luba: To what extent should life be filled with enjoyment, and to what extent should enjoyment be secondary to the pursuit of greatness?

 Haseeb: I prefer to use the term "flourishing" (Eudaimonia).
 Like a plant, it’s not just about having water and growing fat, but becoming its most complete version, reaching the highest complexity.
 This isn’t necessarily a happy process, but it’s about realizing all your potential.
 Society is too obsessed with pursuing simple "happiness" because it feels good.
-But becoming a great person, a reliable person for others, requires someone to tell you to pursue those values.
+But becoming a great person, a reliable person to others, requires someone to tell you to pursue those values.

 Luba: Talk about self-discipline.
 Do you still have those strict habits now?